pavanim101/Flix/README.md

 The following **additional** features are implemented:

 - [X] User taps the poster, a new screen is presented modally where they can view the trailer
+- [X] User taps the poster in Collection View, and Detail View appears

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):